A-R0n/Big-0/README.md

 > Multi-Part Algorithms: Add vs Mulitply

     -- You multiply the run times when for loops are nested and add them otherwise.

+> Amortized Time

+    -- takes into account the runtime will change complexity when inserting new elements.
+When new insertions are made, the runtime is O(n) but most of the period will be faster -> O(1).